This vibrant green kale and white bean pasta sauce with gnocchi is a quick, 15-minute plant-based dinner that is perfect for weeknights.

 Sauce

-- 1 (400g) can of cannellini beans drained and rinsed
+- 1 15 oz can cannellini beans Drained and rinsed; approx. 265g drained

 - 1 tsp salt